-The University of Michigan Hospice and Palliative Medicine Fellowship, led by Director Marcos Montagnini, MD, FACP, is a one-year program that promotes excellence in palliative medicine education, develops experts and leaders in the field, and ensures that patients with life-limiting diseases receive informed, expert, and appropriate care.
-The program offers a wide variety of clinical rotations, educational experiences, and research opportunities.
-Trainees work with highly qualified, interdisciplinary faculty to prepare for a career in palliative care medicine with emphasis in clinical practice.
-Fellows will be eligible to obtain board certification in hospice and palliative medicine at the completion of their training.
+Trainees work with highly qualified, interdisciplinary faculty to prepare for a career in palliative medicine with an emphasis on academic and clinical practice.
+Fellows will be eligible to obtain board certification in hospice and palliative medicine at the completion of their one year of training.

 The curriculum is innovative and comprehensive, and strongly emphasizes all of the following educational domains: